 Rakhee Jasani and Anna Hart, Between earth and sky, July 2024

 An exchange exploring the body as tool and archive in a site-specific practice.
 Rakhee led a Qigong Fire Practice on the Wild Marsh.
-The following day Anna made a new situated performance, Inflection Point(s), in The Valley Room.
+The following day Anna made a situated performance, Inflection Point(s), in The Valley Room.

 Otis Chetwynd-Woods, Eddie Jack Trigg, Wai Ka Yau, Because I wasn’t thinking, June 2024